Orlando: A Biography: Inspiration

 Woolf and Vita Sackville-West were both members of the Bloomsbury Group, which was known for its liberal views on sexuality.
 The two began a sexual and romantic relationship that lasted for a decade, and continued as a friendship long after that.
 Notably, this inspiration is confirmed by Woolf herself, who noted in her diary the idea of Orlando on 5 October 1927: "And instantly the usual exciting devices enter my mind: a biography beginning in the year 1500 and continuing to the present day, called Orlando: Vita; only with a change about from one sex to the other".

 Nigel Nicolson, Sackville-West's son, wrote, "The effect of Vita on Virginia is all contained in Orlando, the longest and most charming love letter in literature, in which she explores Vita, weaves her in and out of the centuries, tosses her from one sex to the other, plays with her, dresses her in furs, lace and emeralds, teases her, flirts with her, drops a veil of mist around her."

 Analysis

-In the novel, Woolf satirizes Sackville-West's fascination with the Romany people, as it is the Romany caravan in the Balkans that first accepts Orlando as a woman.
-It is also hinted that it was a spell cast by the Romany witch whom Orlando married that caused Orlando's transformation.
-The Romany witch, Rosita Pepita, shares the name of Sackville-West's grandmother, a Spanish dancer.
+In the novel, Woolf satirizes Sackville-West's fascination with the Romani, as it is the Romani caravan in the Balkans that first accepts Orlando as a woman.
+It is also hinted that it was a spell cast by the Romani witch whom Orlando married that caused Orlando's transformation.
+The Romani witch, Rosina Pepita, shares the name of Sackville-West's grandmother, a Spanish dancer.

-Orlando remains an English aristocrat regardless of her sex, and cannot really adjust to the nomadic lifestyle of the Romany caravan as it wanders across the Balkans and Anatolia.
-In real life, Sackville-West fantasized about joining a Romany caravan, but she did not really wish to give up the settled life of the aristocracy for living in poverty, or to be subject to the same discrimination that the Romany were.
+Orlando remains an English aristocrat regardless of her sex, and cannot really adjust to the nomadic lifestyle of the Romani caravan as it wanders across the Balkans and Anatolia.
+In real life, Sackville-West fantasized about joining a Romani caravan, but she did not really wish to give up the settled life of the aristocracy for living in poverty, or to be subject to the same discrimination as the Romani.